Efficient Node Selection in Private Personalized Decentralized Learning: Related work

-For decentralized learning of deep neural networks on heterogeneous node data there has been notable progress in recent literature.
-In particular \cite{sui2022friends} proposed a decentralized algorithm utilizing expectation-maximization, where each node calculates a weighting parameter to approximate the similarity of its neighbors, allowing nodes to collaborate and enhance performance on their local tasks.
-Another work further developed this concept by introducing a gradient-based cosine similarity method for better selection of collaborative nodes and optimization of communication cost through pruning of models \cite{ma2022attract}.
-The authors of \cite{onoszko2021decentralized} proposed an algorithm that identifies similar nodes based on empirical loss, however, this method has the limitation of only allowing for hard clustering of nodes, which can lead to noisy cluster assignments.
-To address these limitations, \cite{zec2022decentralized} proposed a decentralized adaptive clustering algorithm.
-The proposed algorithm adaptively discovers beneficial peers to communicate with through the use of a similarity metric based on empirical loss, which is transformed into a probability vector through the use of a softmax function.
+In centralized FL, methods based on hard clustering \cite{ghosh2020efficient,mansour2020three,sattler2020clustered} can efficiently identify node clusters, but they limit the collaboration of nodes to their own clusters.
+This prevents nodes from utilizing useful information from similar clusters in forming a global model.
+Recent works have advanced decentralized learning of deep neural networks on non-iid data. \cite{sui2022friends} used expectation-maximization, while \cite{ma2022attract} improved node selection and communication cost with gradient-based cosine similarity and model pruning. \cite{onoszko2021decentralized} identified similar nodes by empirical loss, but only allowed hard clustering. \cite{zec2022decentralized} proposed a decentralized adaptive clustering algorithm that used empirical loss similarity to discover beneficial peers, but without privacy guarantees for model weights.
 This probability vector is then used for sampling similar nodes in the next communication round for each node, allowing for soft cluster assignments and communication within the entire graph.
 Empirical results demonstrate the effectiveness of this method in identifying clusters of nodes and improving the performance of the models.

-\textbf{Secure aggregation.} Secure aggregation is a method to enhance node privacy in federated learning by protecting against server inference attacks~\cite{bonawitz2017secagg, bell2020poly}.
-The key idea relies on random masking of the node models, before uploaded to the server, such that the masks cancel out when models are aggregated.
-As devices may become stragglers and/or dropout in the middle of the process, it is important that the protocol is resilient to these types of events.
-To this end, extensions based on secret sharing schemes~\cite{shamir1979secret} have been proposed, e.g.,~\cite{s02021lightsecagg}.
+Although this method identifies useful node collaborations, there are a lot of privacy risks as model weights are being shared without any privacy guarantees.